Imagine you were an emerging retail brand in a hot consumer category.

 - With a mid-range investment, you can dabble, try and target certain keywords and see what strategies work to get ranked, but you might miss on the big opportunities HEDGE-BETS

-This is not meant to be an advice article.
-There is no pitch at the end here for SEO services.
 This type of business environment creates these types of challenges, and pulling data together to try and ascertain whether to swerve right or left is difficult.

 Ideally, we want Channels that drive high repeat buying behavior.
 If it’s not SEO, it needs to be something else.
 Everything related to strategy in these instances is easier if there are some baseline Analytics to help ease the the decision-making process.